saurabhbisht103-create/ai-brand-voice-generator/README.md

-✨ AI BRAND VOICE GENERATOR
+✦ AI BRAND VOICE GENERATOR

-🚀 Project Overview

-AI Brand Voice Generator is a web application that uses Generative AI to create a complete brand voice guide from a short description of a brand.
+An AI-powered web application that generates a complete brand voice guide from a brand description, selected tone, and target audience.

+The project uses Python, Flask, LangChain, Gemini, HTML, CSS, and JavaScript, with the application deployed on Render.

+---

+🏷️ 1.
+PROJECT OVERVIEW

+The AI Brand Voice Generator helps users create a consistent communication style for their brand.

 The user provides:

-- Brand description
+- A description of the brand
-- Brand tone
+- A preferred brand tone
-- Target audience
+- A target audience

-The application then generates:
+The application sends this information to the Flask backend, where LangChain processes the prompt and Gemini generates the brand voice.

+The generated result includes:

 - Brand personality
 - Communication style